 Brief History of Lyme Disease

-In 1970s, a number of adults and children in Lyme, Connecticut complained symptoms of an unknown disease.
-Patient advocates conducted their own research and found a common group among patient: they were all bitten by a tick in Lyme, Connecticut.
+In the 1970s, a number of adults and children in Lyme, Connecticut complained of symptoms of an unknown disease.
+Patient advocates conducted their own research and found a common group among patients: they were all bitten by a tick in Lyme, Connecticut.